cse-labs/k8s-quickstart/05-Debugging-apps-in-AKS/README.md

 # The Age column tell us how old is the configuration.

-# Get more detail information about the Deployment.
+# Get more detail information about the ConfigMap.
 kubectl describe configmap <configmap name>

 # ...